Event schedule

 Winter Speed Mentoring

-W Partners are invited to put forward mentors and mentees who get together for an evening of learning and career development.
-Our speed mentoring sessions are open to 2 mentees and 1 mentor from each practice.
-Students will also be invited to take part when appropriate.
-On average, each mentor will have 4 x 15-minute mentoring sessions.
-Each mentee will have 2 x 15-minute mentoring sessions.
-This gives everyone the opportunity to talk to multiple people.
-Where possible, and in the interests of the W Programme’s core aim of supporting under-represented people in architecture, we encourage all mentees and mentors to be female or non-binary.
+W Partners were invited to put forward mentors and mentees who got together for an evening of learning and career development.
+On average, each mentor had 4 x 15-minute mentoring sessions.
+Each mentee had 2 x 15-minute mentoring sessions.
+This gave everyone the opportunity to talk to multiple people.

 You can view 2024’s event schedule here to gain further insight of what the W Programme can offer.